devjayosch/devjayosch/README.md

 # About

 A 15-year-old software engineer and cybersecurity enthusiast.
-I share cool projects here.
+I share some projects here.

 <ul>
   <li>